 How Do You Get Paid When an Uninsured Motorist Hits You?

 Having enough insurance is incredibly important.
 Many people think that only have a basic amount of insurance to keep premiums low is the right way to go.
 However, insurance serves as a form of protection for drivers.
 Not having any or enough can result in several negative implications.

 You are not required in Nevada to have uninsured or underinsured motorist insurance.
 These coverage options are at the driver’s discretion.
 While it is completely voluntary to add coverage, UM/UIM is always recommended.
 Should an uninsured driver hit you and not have the assets to pay for the costs of your damages, your UM/UIM insurance coverage will pay instead.

 Without UM/UIM coverage you should still make a report with your insurance company after an accident with an uninsured driver.
 If the other driver had some insurance, even if it was not enough for all of the damages, your insurance company may decide to file a claim against their insurance provider.
 If the other party had no insurance at all, the insurance company may decide to move forward with a lawsuit against the uninsured driver themself.

 You can also sue the uninsured driver for compensation.
 While this is true, you still may not be able to secure payment for your damages.
-The uninsured party can declare bankruptcy.
 If this happens, they will not be held responsible to pay for the costs of the judgment.
 Not having UM/UIM coverage is very risky.
 When another party who has no insurance hits you and causes you injuries and other damages even a favorable lawsuit may not yield payment for your destruction.